tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Epic

+#### Crown of Hell

+When any devil first sees your horned crown, you must make a free attack using your Charisma + Level vs. the Demon’s MD; if you hit, the devil takes a -2 penalty to its attacks on you and will attack other available targets in preference to you if it can.
+On a critical hit, the devil may even retreat or seek a peaceful solution rather than attack such a royal personage as yourself.
+If you encounter a bunch of devils at once, just make one attack roll against the highest MD in the group.
+If you succeed, all the devils respect you.

+**Quirk:** This crown is clearly your inheritance by right of blood.
+Why, is it not obvious that you are descended from the line of the arch-devils, and that the throne of the infernal realms is yours for the taking?
+Furthermore, is it not patently clear that anyone who dares deny your royal claim is a traitor and must be annihilated!?!

+---

 #### Crown of the Mighty Strike

 _Recharge 16+:_ This slim but elegant crown wants to share your glory and thus needs you to be glorious.
 It continually presses you to take bold actions.
 If the escalation die is 3+, use your next daily attack power this battle as a quick action.